zach-wheat/fa_query/README.md

 # fa_query

-A web scraper which retrieves the links to financial advisor webpages and builds an email adress for each advisor.
+A web scraper which retrieves the links to financial advisor webpages and builds an email address for each advisor.